 Guarded Hot Box

-The Guarded Hot Box (GHB) will be the single largest piece of equipment in CABER and will be primarily used to accurately determine the overall effective thermal performance of complete wall assemblies.
-When complete, it will be one of the biggest guarded hot boxes in the world, capable of testing a sample area up to 3 m wide and 6 m tall.
-The climate side will be able to range from 55℃ to -35℃ for testing under all climate conditions, while the interior metering side can be controlled from 15℃ to 30℃.
+The Guarded Hot Box (GHB) is the single largest piece of equipment in CABER and is primarily used to accurately determine the overall effective thermal performance of complete wall assemblies.
+It is one of the largest guarded hot boxes in the world, capable of testing a sample area of up to 3 m wide and 6 m tall.
+The climate side can generate various climate conditions ranging from 55℃ to -35℃, while the interior metering side can be controlled from 15℃ to 30℃.

-On top of testing under standard conditions, transient conditions can be programmed in to the chambers control and different temperature cycles can also be tested.
+In addition to testing under standard conditions, transient conditions can be programmed into the chamber controls and different temperature cycles can be tested.
 To determine the impact of air infiltration on thermal performance, both sides of the wall assembly can be individually pressurized up to 1000 Pa above atmospheric conditions.

 Although primarily designed for thermal testing, hygrothermal testing can also be conducted in the GHB.
-To achieve this, humidity can be controlled when the chambers are above 4℃ between 10% and 95% relative humidity, while the chamber supports the installation of embedded relative humidity, temperature and moisture sensors to measure the movement of heat, air and moisture through and assembly.
-Finally, a 22 kW infrared heating system has been designed to simulate solar heating of the exterior façade, and will be used to evaluate the solar vapor drive in building envelope systems.
+To achieve this, humidity can be controlled from 10% and 95% relative humidity when the chambers are above 4℃.
+The chamber also supports various instruments such as embedded relative humidity sensors, temperature sensors, and moisture sensors to measure the movement of heat, air and moisture through the assembly.
+Finally, a 22-kW infrared heating system has been developed to simulate solar heating of exterior façades and is used to evaluate the solar vapor drive in building envelope systems.

 Pressurized Spray Rack (PSR)

-This test apparatus will be designed interchangeably test wall assemblies with the guarded hot box, and will focus on measuring and observing air and water leakage of an assembly.
-A total of 96 nozzles can simulate up to 40 GPM of rain on a wall assembly and the test apparatus can be pressurized to 1000 Pa to test air sealing methods and measure air leakage.
-After testing, samples can be moved from the PSR to the GHB for thermal testing, freeze/thaw testing, or testing the impact of solar heating on wet samples to determine if inward vapour drive is present.
+This testing apparatus can be used interchangeably with test wall assemblies using the guarded hot box and focuses on measuring air and water leakage of an assembly.
+With 96 nozzles, the PSR can simulate up to 40 GPM of rain and a pressure of 1000 Pa with a goal to test air sealing methods and measure air leakage.
+After PSR testing, samples can be moved to the GHB for thermal testing, freeze/thaw testing, or testing the impact of solar heating on wet samples to determine if inward vapor drive is present.

 Meteorological Monitoring

-To determine the conditions the building envelope is exposed to, a weather station has been installed at the future site of CABER in Bells Corners.
-This weather station focuses on measuring the solar conditions using a solar tracker to measure the indirect, direct and total horizontal radiation, as well as the incident radiation on a vertical surface in each of the four cardinal directions.
-The second focus is on measuring precipitation, with a heated rain gauge, and driving rain gauges in each of the four cardinal direction to determine the precipitation that strikes a surface.
-Finally, temperature, relative humidity, barometric pressure and wind conditions are measured and recorded.
-Long-term this data will be live streamed and accessible via a dedicated site, but in the mean-time, data is available by contacting Chris Baldwin or Brock Conley.
+To determine the building envelope’s weather conditions, a meteorological station has been installed at the CABER facility in Bells Corners.
+Using a solar tracker, the weather station focuses on measuring the direct, indirect, and total horizontal radiation, as well as the incident radiation on a vertical surface in each of the four cardinal directions.
+The secondary focus measures precipitation with heated and driving rain gauges to determine the precipitation that strikes a surface.
+Other factors such as temperature, relative humidity, barometric pressure and wind conditions are also measured, recorded, and will be available to the public in the near future.
+For current inquiries about data, please contact Chris Baldwin or Brock Conley.

 In-Situ Wall Openings